Protective Services & Public Safety job market report cover, Phoenix-Mesa-Chandler, AZ, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying only to police or fire jobs without a parallel private-security track.
+Biggest mistake: Applying only to sworn police or fire roles without a backup track while longer public-sector processes play out.

 Mid-Career Candidates